 - Involvement of community action agencies in regional nodes: Community action agencies (CAAs) represent one of the four entities within regional nodes.
 CAAs work to alleviate poverty and empower low-income families in their communities.
-To For over 55 years, CAAs have provided the tools to help people move from poverty to self-sufficiency.
+To over 55 years, CAAs have provided the tools to help people move from poverty to self-sufficiency.
 They have done so at the local level to ensure that the solutions work for local needs.
 These agencies serve low-income children, families, and senior citizens using a holistic approach that assists specific families and situations rather than prescribing a one-size-fits-all approach.
 CAAs provide connections to job training opportunities, GED preparation courses, and vocational education programs, as well as a range of services addressing poverty-related problems.
-Their services include income management, credit counseling, entrepreneurial development, small business incubators, domestic violence crisis assistance, family development programs, parenting classes, food pantries, and emergency shelters for low-income housing development and community revitalization projects. - As part of a regional node, CAAs provide recruitment support to enroll under-represented individuals into relevant training programs and provide wrap-around support and services for eligible individuals entering training programs.
-CAAs' efforts as part of the Strategy include offering low-income Ohioans access to broadband-related careers, providing wrap-around services, and targeting low-income Ohioans for recruitment, with the aim of facilitating entry into broadband-related jobs via equitable on-ramps.
+Their services include income management, credit counseling, entrepreneurial development, small business incubators, domestic violence crisis assistance, family development programs, parenting classes, food pantries, and emergency shelters for low-income housing development and community revitalization projects. - As part of a regional node, CAAs provide recruitment support to enroll underrepresented individuals into relevant training programs and provide wrap-around support and services for eligible individuals entering training programs.
+CAAs' efforts as part of the Strategy include offering low-income Ohioans access to broadband-related careers, providing wrap-around services, and targeting lowincome Ohioans for recruitment, with the aim of facilitating entry into broadbandrelated jobs via equitable on-ramps. - Regional nodes' efforts to enable employment equity in line with QUEST fund requirements: The regional nodes described above are funded through Quality Jobs, Equity, Strategy, and Training (QUEST) funds, which are intended to support employment equity by enhancing the public workforce system's efforts to

-70 "About Community Action," Ohio Association of Community Action Agencies.
+77 "About Community Action," Ohio Association of Community Action Agencies.

-71 "About Community Action," Ohio Association of Community Action Agencies.
+78 "About Community Action," Ohio Association of Community Action Agencies.

-72 "About Community Action," Ohio Association of Community Action Agencies.
+79 "About Community Action," Ohio Association of Community Action Agencies.

-73 "About Community Action," Ohio Association of Community Action Agencies.
+80 "About Community Action," Ohio Association of Community Action Agencies.

-- Regional nodes' efforts to enable employment equity in line with QUEST fund requirements: The regional nodes described above are funded through Quality Jobs, Equity, Strategy, and Training (QUEST) funds, which are intended to support employment equity by enhancing the public workforce system's efforts to empower America's unemployed and underemployed workers through worker and business engagement, to elevate equity, and to connect jobseekers with high-quality jobs.74 - As QUEST projects, regional nodes must prioritize services to individuals whose employment has been negatively impacted by the pandemic, including individuals from historically marginalized populations that have been disproportionately affected.
-For example:75 - The Request for Grant Applications (RFGA) for regional nodes required each selected regional node to recruit, enroll, and provide employment and training services (i.e., career services, training, support services, and work-based learning) to at least 100 QUEST-eligible participants during the project period through September 30, 2024.76 - The RGFA requested information from applicants regarding planned activities that will prioritize services and outcomes for historically marginalized populations among QUEST-eligible participants.77 Specifically, the RFGA
+empower America's unemployed and underemployed workers through worker and business engagement, to elevate equity, and to connect jobseekers with high-quality jobs.81

+As QUEST projects, regional nodes must prioritize services to individuals whose employment has been negatively impacted by the pandemic, including individuals from historically marginalized populations that have been disproportionately affected.
+For example:82

+- The Request for Grant Applications (RFGA) for regional nodes required each selected regional node to recruit, enroll, and provide employment and training services (i.e., career services, training, support services, and work-based learning) to at least 100 QUEST-eligible participants during the project period through September 30, 2024.83 - The RGFA requested information from applicants regarding planned activities that will prioritize services and outcomes for historically marginalized populations among QUEST-eligible participants. §4 Specifically, the RFGA required all applicants to include a narrative for the following, and all applicants were scored based on the quality of the answer for each: - " Describe the applicant's plan to increase the attainment of credentials and degrees in Ohio, especially among individuals from historically

-74 "Broadband and 5G Regional Node Structure, Request for Grant Applications # JFSR2425158270," The Ohio Department of Job and Family Services, page 2.
+81 "Broadband and 5G Regional Node Structure, Request for Grant Applications # JFSR2425158270," The Ohio Department of Job and Family Services, page 2.